Nice to meet you.

 What I dislike about Autodesk EAGLE:

-• I found the 3D visualizer to be a bit lacking in accuracy.
-It didn’t provide the level of precision I needed to visualize how the PCB would look once produced, which could lead to potential fitment issues in the manufacturing phase.
+• Many reviews highlighted that the 3D visualizer was a bit lacking in accuracy.
+It didn’t provide the level of precision teams needed to visualize how the PCB would look once produced, which could lead to potential fitment issues in the manufacturing phase.

-• I encountered issues with the net listing feature, particularly when working with complex power PCBs.
+• I came across issues with the net listing feature, particularly reported by users working with complex power PCBs.
 It didn’t always work as expected, which caused delays and could have led to errors in ensuring proper electrical connections for the final product.

 What G2 users dislike about Autodesk EAGLE: